-When plate move together we say that are converging, and so these are Convergent Plate Boundaries.
+When plates move together, we say that are converging, and so these are Convergent Plate Boundaries.
 How the plates interact very much depends on the type of crust at the boundary.

 Oceanic crust is more dense than continental crust.
-So when they converge, the oceanic crust tends to be pushed under the continental crust.
-We say that it is being subducted under the continental crust, and so these are Subduction Plate Boundaries.
-As the oceanic crust has to bend to go under the other plate, it forms a deep valley or trench, and these are the famous deep ocean trenches around the globe.
+So when they converge, the plates topped by oceanic crust tends to be pushed under the plates topped by continental crust.
+We say that it is being subducted under the continental plate, and so these are Subduction Plate Boundaries.
+As the oceanic plate has to bend to go under the other plate, it forms a deep valley or trench, and these are the famous deep ocean trenches around the globe.
 As the plate is subducted it scrapes along the overlying continental crust causing earthquakes that start shallow right at the boundary, then get deeper and deeper as you move under the plate.
 Some of this ‘rubbing’ causes melting in the overlying continental crust (the process is a little more complex, but its a good way of thinking about it) which can rise to the surface and form a chain of stratiform volcanoes.

-The slab of oceanic crust gets pushed into the underlying mantle and eventually remelts.
+The slab of oceanic plate gets pushed into the underlying mantle and eventually remelts.